nhejazi/ser2021_mediation_workshop/02-effects-def.md

 ### Recovering direct and indirect effects

-Even though estimation of the NDE and NIE is not possible in the presence of confounders of the mediation-outcome relation affected by treatment, it is possible to redefine the effects in a way such that they are identifiable.
+Even though estimation of the NDE and NIE is not possible in the apresence of confounders of the mediation-outcome relation affected by treatment, it is possible to redefine the effects in a way such that they are identifiable.
 Specifically: